Section 24 & Ltd Company

 Download Excel — £14.99 →Section 24 and why it matters

-Moving existing properties into a company triggers CGT (on any gain above original purchase price), SDLT at additional property rates on full market value, and refinancing costs because existing mortgages cannot transfer.
+Moving existing BTL or HMO properties into a company triggers CGT (on any gain above original purchase price), SDLT at additional property rates on full market value, and refinancing costs because existing mortgages cannot transfer.
 These can easily total £30,000–60,000.
 Incorporation Relief may defer CGT if conditions are met — but SDLT still applies.
-Always get specialist advice before committing.
+Always get specialist advice.
+Stamp Duty (SDLT) explained · HMO vs BTL

 The annual tax saving is only half the picture.
-Dividing the total one-off incorporation costs by the annual saving gives you the payback period — how many years before you've recouped what you spent.
+Dividing the total one-off incorporation costs by the annual saving gives you the payback period — how many years before you’ve recouped what you spent.
 Under 7 years is strong.
 7–12 years is reasonable for long-term holders.
-Above 15 years means you need to be very confident about holding the portfolio indefinitely.
+Above 15 years means you need to be very confident about holding the BTL portfolio indefinitely.
+HMO vs BTL

 Corporation tax (19%) is levied on company profit.
-When you extract that profit as dividends, dividend tax applies on top: 8.75% basic rate, 33.75% higher rate, 39.35% additional rate above a £2,000 allowance.
-The total effective rate on profit-to-pocket is often similar to personal income tax — the saving comes from Section 24 deductibility, not necessarily from a lower total tax rate.
+When you extract that profit as dividends, dividend tax applies on top: 8.75% basic rate, 33.75% higher rate, 39.35% additional rate above a £500 allowance.
+The total effective rate on profit-to-pocket is often similar to personal income tax — the saving comes from Section deductibility, not necessarily from a lower total tax rate.
+Section 24 explained

-Higher-rate taxpayers (40%+) with significant mortgage debt relative to rental income benefit most — Section 24's bite is largest here.
-New investors buying through a company from day one avoid all transfer costs entirely.
+Higher-rate taxpayers (40%+) with significant mortgage debt relative to rental income benefit most — Section 24’s bite is largest here.
+New investors buying BTL or HMO properties through a company from day one avoid all transfer costs.
 Long-term holders (10+ years) have time to recoup the payback period.
-Those reinvesting profit rather than extracting it benefit from leaving money in the company at 19% rather than paying 40% income tax.
+Section 24 explained · HMO vs BTL